UniMoT: Unified Molecule-Text Language Model with Discrete Token Representation: Method

 where $\mathcal{D}$ represents the dataset, $\mathcal{I}$ represents the set of indices of the generation target, and $\theta$ denotes the parameters of the LLM.
 The unification of representation and training paradigm for molecules and text enhances the abilities of LLMs to understand molecule-text interactions and alignment.
 UniMoT can interpret molecules similar to understanding a foreign language, and generate them as if they were text.
 We conduct autoregressive pretraining on molecule-to-text and text-to-molecule tasks to enhance the molecule comprehension and generation capabilities.

 \paragraph{Molecule-to-Text Autoregression.} While structural information is embedded in molecule features and captured by the molecule tokens through the tokenizer, we also aim to incorporate sequential information of molecules for better comprehension.
 Therefore, we concatenate the molecule sequence $\{s_i\}_{i=1}^{M}$ with the SMILES~\cite{smiles} sequence and a prompt to form the multi-modal input sequence $\{u_i\}_{i=1}^{L}$, as illustrated in Figure~\ref{fig:m-to-t}.
-The text sequence of the corresponding molecule caption is used as the generation target.
+The corresponding molecule caption is used as the generation target.

 \paragraph{Text-to-Molecule Autoregression.} For molecule generation, a prompt and the molecule caption are concatenated, with a [MOL] token appended to signify the beginning of the molecule sequence, as illustrated in Figure~\ref{fig:t-to-m}.
 The molecule sequence $\{s_i\}_{i=1}^{M}$ produced by the tokenizer is used as the generation target.
 During inference, given a prompt and the molecule caption, the output molecule sequence can be decoded into the desired molecule by the pretrained adapter and SMILES decoder.